Oliver Lang - Mobile Phone Photography

 Oliver is working with Burberry on their #THISISBRIT Instagram campaign, shooting in London and New York with images displayed across socail channels and digital displays in New York, London and Singapore.

-Oliver will be teaching an iPad photography workflow and publishing class at the Victoria and Albert Museum in London in late August.
+Oliver taught an iPad photography workflow and publishing class at the Victoria and Albert Museum in London in late August.
 (Sold out) He is currently designing future mobile photography courses for the V&A.

 Oliver has won the Mobile Photography Award for Street Photography Category for 2013.
 He is also runner-up in the People and Portraits category.